 Oral Exams & Defenses

 Final Exams/Defenses must occur before the graduation deadline.
-If you are defending a dissertation or thesis, we recommend holding the defense at least 1 week prior to the deadline so you have time to complete post-exam edits to the manuscript.
+If you are defending a dissertation or thesis, we recommend holding the defense at least 2 weeks prior to the deadline so you have time to complete post-defense edits to the manuscript.

 Oral Comprehensive Exams for doctoral students must be completed within the following time periods in order for credit hours taken during that term to count toward your post-comprehensive enrollment